ubnetdef/lockdown-website/content/about.md

 Lockdown is hosted at the University at Buffalo, Jacobs Management Center, Room B20.
 Directions can be found [here](/directions).

 ### Do I need to do anything?
-Yes, please make sure you email the competition organizer ([jeredgei@buffalo.edu](mailto:jeredgei@buffalo.edu?subject=Lockdown)) copy of your resume.
-We collect this information for our sponsors.
+If you are intersted in competing, please email the competition organizer at [jeredgei@buffalo.edu](mailto:jeredgei@buffalo.edu?subject=Lockdown+Registration) with your contact infomation!

 ### I have more questions!
 Great!
 Email the competition organizer at [jeredgei@buffalo.edu](mailto:jeredgei@buffalo.edu?subject=Lockdown+Question) with any questions you have!